 He also regularly acts for banks and sponsors on limited recourse project financing in various sectors and has acted in many of the Public-Private-Partnership (PPP) and other infrastructure projects in Singapore and in the region.

 Chee Wai is a member of the Banking Law Committee of the International Bar Association.
+He is also a member of the Infrastructure & Project Finance Oversight Committee (IPFOC) at the Institute of Singapore Chartered Accountants (ISCA).

 - Acted for DBS, Maybank, Mizuho and BTMU on the S$653 million loan facility for the project financing of the TuasOne Waste-to-Energy plant.